Knowledgeable and Experienced Mining Accident Attorney

 Nelson & Smith attorneys have extensive experience with all types of personal injury cases, and we make it a priority to measure every detail of our clients’ cases.
-We work diligently to analyze every aspect of a mining accident case to ensure no avenue of compensation is forgotten.
+Our experienced injury attorneys in Macon work diligently to analyze every aspect of a mining accident case to ensure no avenue of compensation is forgotten.
 Insurance companies will typically attempt anything they can to avoid paying out insurance claims, but we know how to handle them and how to obtain the maximum amount of compensation possible.

 Even with safety regulations and laws protecting miners, working underground is a dangerous business.
 Miners must have properly maintained and effective equipment, and mining companies need to ensure their employees are adequately trained to do their work as safely as possible.
 The mines themselves should always be evaluated for stability and safety.
 Small structural defects quickly become deadly hazards.
 Some of the biggest dangers of mining include: